DouglasUrner/ShopNotes/compressed-air.md

 ### Fixed Runs

 L series copper pipe
-[RapidAir](https://rapidairproducts.com) MaxLine - available from Amazon
+[RapidAir](https://rapidairproducts.com) MaxLine (similar to PEX with an aluminum lining) - available from Amazon, 3/4" kit with three outlets is $250.
 TransAir about $6/foot
 Black iron or galvanized